Bowen999/mywebpage/content/authors/admin/_index.md

 ---
 I'm a first-year PhD student at the University of Alberta, under the supervision of [Dr. Liang Li](https://spaces.facsci.ualberta.ca/liweb/prof-liang-li/), a fellow of the Royal Society of Canada (Academy of Science).
 Before that, I completed my Master's degree in the [Dr. Fornace Lab](https://fornacelab.georgetown.edu) at Georgetown University.

-My research is focused on leveraging computational approaches, including software development, data science, and machine learning, to study biological functions and uncover novel biomarkers, particularly in the realm of mass spectrometry-based metabolomics annotation.
+My research is focused on leveraging computational approaches, including software development, data science, and machine learning, to study biological functions and uncover novel biomarkers, particularly in the realm of mass spectrometry-based metabolite annotation.
 If you're interested in my research or potential collaborations, feel free to drop me an e-mail!

 During my spare time, I like to create music as a hobby, even though I'm still a beginner.
 I find pleasure in composing and mixing melodies.